Uncovering Competency Gaps in Large Language Models and Their Benchmarks

 Example Finding 1: A few concepts dominate every benchmark

-What sits in the fat right tail?
+What sits in the right tail?
 Concepts like:

-At the other end, 314 concepts (1%) are entirely missing from the suite.
-These include things you might reasonably want to test:
+At the other end, 2,730 concepts (~8.5%) are effectively untested.
+These include things you might reasonably want to measure:

 Example Finding 2: Each benchmark has its own blindspots

 Zoom in on individual benchmarks and the same story shows up in three different shapes.
-First: how much of the concept space does each benchmark leave entirely untouched?
-Every benchmark but Vectara misses at least 30% of the dictionary.
+First: how much of the concept space does each benchmark leave untested?
+The reasoning and math benchmarks cover the dictionary fairly densely (MATH and Vectara each leave under 15% untouched), but the factuality and bias benchmarks leave large holes: for example, Natural Questions misses 54% and BBQ misses 67% of all concepts.

 Fraction of the SAE dictionary untested by each benchmark.
 Single benchmarks leave huge portions of the concept space unmeasured.

 Benchmark-pair Jaccard overlap.
-Many benchmarks in a “diverse” suite end up testing overlapping concept profiles — more redundancy than you'd expect.
+Many benchmarks in a seemingly diverse suite end up testing overlapping concept profiles, with more redundancy than you'd expect.

 And finally, inside any single benchmark, the same right-skewed dominance we saw across the full suite repeats.
 Each benchmark's headline score is driven by a small handful of high-activation concepts:

-More uncomfortably, the concepts each benchmark misses often look central to what that benchmark claims to evaluate.
-We ran Gemini over the list of missing concepts for each benchmark and kept ones that seemed in scope:
+More uncomfortably, the concepts each benchmark misses often look central to what that benchmark claims to evaluate:

 BenchmarkIDMissing concept the benchmark probably should test